Seller’s Disclosure in South Carolina: Here’s What You Must Disclose (2025 Update)

 What Is a Seller Property Disclosure in South Carolina?

-In South Carolina, a Seller’s Disclosure is a legal document that details your home’s condition and history.
-Disclose any known flaws, such as hurricane damages or mold, that could impact the property’s value.
+Understanding what is a real estate disclosure helps South Carolina sellers avoid problems.
+Disclose any known flaws, such as hurricane damage or earthquake damage, that could impact the property’s value.
 This allows buyers to make an informed decision and avoid nasty surprises.

 Is a Seller Disclosure in South Carolina Mandatory?

 Yes!
-South Carolina real estate law requires you to disclose any material defects in real estate.
+Complete the seller’s disclosure form as required by state law.
 If your property has a leaky roof, sinkhole risk, or even a termite infestation, you must disclose it.
 Don’t risk skipping this step—it’s the law.

-What Must You Disclose on the Seller Disclosure in South Carolina?
+What Do You Have to Disclose When Selling a House in South Carolina?

 In South Carolina, sellers must disclose known defects, including structural issues, water damage, and environmental hazards.
 Ensure that you disclose these issues if they exist, especially if you are selling a house by owner in South Carolina: